Teletubbies: Tiddlytubbies animated web series

 In 2018, a spin-off animated web series featuring the Tiddlytubbies characters debuted on the official Teletubbies YouTube channel.
 These shorts are animated by WildBrain Spark Studios, a subsidiary of WildBrain that produces content for the WildBrain Spark network.

+Teletubbies: Ready, Steady, Go!

+A CGI-animated music-focused spin-off titled Teletubbies: Ready, Steady, Go!, produced by WildBrain Spark Studios, premiered in September 2021 and was eventually pre-sold overseas.

+The series tied into an album that was released digitally and on CD on 15 October 2021, and was made to prepare for the franchise's 25th Anniversary.
+Universal Music Canada and Virgin Music Label & Artist Services handled global distribution rights to the album.

 Teletubbies: Let's Go!

-A CGI-animated spin-off called Teletubbies: Let's Go! was announced by WildBrain on 15 September 2022.
-The series, like with the Tiddlytubbies spin-off, is produced by WildBrain Spark Studios, and consists of 52 5-minute shorts that will be uploaded to the official Teletubbies YouTube channel beginning in October.
+A CGI-animated spin-off called Teletubbies: Let's Go! was announced by WildBrain on 15 September 2022. and premiered in October of that year on the show's YouTube channel.
+As with the other online spin-offs, it was produced by WildBrain Spark Studios, and consists of 52 five-minute shorts.

+The spin-off was also pre-sold internationally, with ITV obtaining UK broadcast rights.